stumpsyn/policies/syndicate_code_of_conduct.md

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Additons dervied from the Django Code of Conduct.
+Portions of text dervied from the [Django Code of Conduct](https://www.djangoproject.com/conduct/ and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-_Revision 2.1, proposed February 2014_
+_Revision 2.1, proposed June 2014_

 _Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
 Posted 17 March 2013._